darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 ### Basic workflow

+When the module is first activated it is in a neutral state and so there will be no visible change in the image.

 1. **Set the anchor hue.** Use the eyedropper to pick the dominant or most important color in the scene — a sky, a garment, a skin tone — or drag the slider manually while watching the swatch strip.